A fast food-freezing temperature estimation framework using optimally located sensors: Numerical examples

 \subsection{Reconstruction of temperature fields from thermocamera measurements}

 The first test considers full-domain synthetic measurements mimicking a thermocamera placed over the two-dimensional mid-plane of the freezer.
 This setup results in an image composed of $m=361$ pixels or sensors.
 Having this setup fixed for the measurement vectors $\ell_i$, one can evaluate the matrix conditioning of the normal equations \eqref{eq:normal_eqs} summarized in \eqref{eq:apriori}.
-The decay of the eigenvalues for the covariance matrix associated with the snapshot matrix is shown in Figure \ref{fig:pod_lambda_beta_eps}.
+The decay of the eigenvalues for the covariance matrix associated with the snapshot matrix is shown in Fig.~\ref{fig:error_general}.
 The values and decay tendency of the eigenvalues are related to the ROM's ability to approximate the original model's physics.
 The rapid decay of the values suggests, in particular, that the SVD provides a good approximation of the temperature field in the phase change phenomenon, also with a limited number of modes.

-The indicator $e(n)$ from \eqref{eq:apriori} for the fixed measurement setup is shown in Figure \ref{fig:pod_lambda_beta_eps}b.
+The indicator $e(n)$ from \eqref{eq:apriori} for the fixed measurement setup is shown in Fig.~\ref{fig:error_general}$(a)$.
 Since this quantity is related to an upper bound for the average error when computing the reconstruction, we infer an optimal dimension for the reduced-order model of $n=111$.
 The curve also clearly shows how adding more modes affects the matrix conditioning, lowering the quality of the expected result due to the reduced observability of the ROM when $n$ approaches $m$.

-A comparison of the temperature fields at three different snapshots is provided in Figure \ref{fig:rec_minimal}, showing the ground truth $T_{\text{GT}}$ (not included in the reduced-order model training set), the measurements $\ell = \WW^T T_{\text{GT}}$, and the reconstructions $T^*$.
+A comparison of the temperature fields at three different snapshots is provided in Fig.~\ref{fig:rec_minimal}, showing the ground truth $T_{\text{GT}}$ (not included in the reduced-order model training set), the measurements $\ell = \WW^T T_{\text{GT}}$, and the reconstructions $T^*$.
 As a benchmark criteria, we introduce the relative $\ell^2$ error:

 which we evaluate for every test case.
-The average result for the 16 simulations is depicted with respect to time in Figure \ref{fig:apost_simple}, where we can conclude an overall good reconstruction quality during the whole freezing process, thus validating our framework at a proof-of-concept stage.
+The average result for the 16 simulations is depicted with respect to time in Fig.~\ref{fig:error_general}$(b)$, where we can conclude an overall good reconstruction quality during the whole freezing process, thus validating our framework at a proof-of-concept stage.
+The reconstruction process and quality depends on how similar the unknown state is to any combination of those in the snapshots dataset.
+In our case, we train a robust reduced-order model varying the boundary conditions of the forward problem, so that we can ensure a good sensitivity to this parameter.